sigp/lighthouse/book/src/become-a-validator-docker.md

 ```

 > Note: the docker-compose setup includes a fast-synced geth node.
 You can
-> expect the `beacon_node` to display `403: Forbidden` errors whilst the geth
+> expect the `beacon_node` to some eth1-related errors whilst the geth node
-> nodes gets synced.
-This will only happen on the first start of the compose
+> boots and becomes synced.
+This will only happen on the first start of the
-> environment or if geth loses sync.
+> compose environment or if geth loses sync.

 ### Installation complete!